Cognigy/Documentation/docs/en/docs/ai/flow-nodes/agent-assist/sentiment-assist.md

 (positive, negative, or neutral) of the last user inputs.
 It continuously evaluates the sentiment of customer interactions, such as chat conversations or phone calls, in real time.
-This real-time analysis offers immediate feedback to agents regarding the emotional tone of the customer.
+This real-time analysis offers immediate feedback to agents regarding the emotional tone of the customer within the Agent Assist Workspace.
 For instance, if the sentiment becomes negative during a conversation, the system can promptly alert the human agent to take appropriate action.